-INT355 This is an introductory machining course presenting basic machining operations.
-DURATION: semester course Students will perform basic operations on lathes, horizontal and vertical axis milling machines, drilling machines, saws, various types of grinders, and precision measuring CREDITS: 1 equipment.
-OPEN TO: sophomores, juniors, seniors COMMENT: This is a concurrent enrollment course.
-In addition to high school credit, PREREQUISIT E: Manufacturing students will earn 3 college credits at NICC.
+This is an introductory machining course presenting basic machining operations.
+Students will perform basic operations on lathes, horizontal and vertical axis milling machines, drilling machines, saws, various types of grinders, and precision measuring equipment.

-WELDING
+COMMENT: This is a concurrent enrollment course.
+In addition to high school credit, students will earn 3 college credits at NICC.

-INT363
+WELDING INT363

+1111303

 DURATION: semester course

 CREDITS: 1

 OPEN TO: sophomores, juniors, seniors

 PREREQUISITE: Manufacturing or Metals with instructor approval